jetbrains-academy/javascript-course/Data Types/dynamic_and_weak_typing/task.md

 </div>

 ### Weak Typing
-JavJavaScript is weakly typed, which means that it allows implicit type conversions between different types.
+JavaScript is weakly typed, which means that it allows implicit type conversions between different types.
 This can lead to unexpected behavior if not carefully managed.
 For example, adding a number and a string will result in string concatenation rather than arithmetic addition.

 ```javascript